-Cinco de Mayo is coming up and as Spanish teachers, it’s our chance to set the record straight about Cinco de Mayo’s history and significance.
+Cinco de Mayo is coming up and as Spanish teachers, it’s our chance to set the record straight with the true history of Cinco de Mayo, what really happened.

-5. Maximilion (French) ruled Mexico during this time period, but then Napoleon III withdrew his support and the United States started to come to the aid of Mexico.
-Maximilion was eventually imprisoned and then killed.
+Maximilian (French) ruled Mexico during this time period, but then Napoleon III withdrew his support and the United States started to come to the aid of Mexico.
+Maximilian was eventually imprisoned and then killed.

 In my Spanish classes, I use a PowerPoint that starts with a joke about Cinco de Mayo (sinking of a big shipment of mayonnaise on the Titanic), then give a true/false quiz about Cinco de Mayo, and finally teach them the facts about what actually happened.